 Reykjavik is famous for its bars and nightlight, which I was obviously not indulging in (another time).
 But I did enjoy walking around this city.

-I looked at old records and hand-knit baby clothes, and picked up both a wool hat and some smoked fish to bring home for my husband.
+I looked at old records and hand-knit baby clothes, and picked up both a wool hat for my husband and some smoked fish to bring home.

 Note: Icelandic wool seems to shrink when you so much as wave it over water.

-I also enjoyed checking out one of the flagship outlet of outdoor clothing store 66º degrees North.
+I also got to check out one of the flagship store of outdoor clothing brand 66º degrees North.
 I picked up an awesome insulating wind and rain jacket that zipped from both the top and bottom.

 Tour The Golden Circle

 But I did get to do a Golden Circle Trip, which was just the right amount of activity for me and is a reliable option for shorter visits.

 The walkway down to the falls is wet and slippery so I opted to admire them from the warmth of the café.
 They’re big enough that my view was fine.

 It and Strokkur geothermal geysir, Iceland’s answer to old faithful, are ten-minute stops.
-You get out of the bus, you walk around a bit and take a photo or two and you move on.
+You get out of the bus, you walk take a photo and you move on.

-Some tours also stop at the famous greenhouses, where farmers use geothermal heat to grow tomatoes and bananas and other produce year-round, reducing this Nordic country’s reliance in imports.
+Some tours also stop at the famous greenhouses, where farmers use geothermal heat to grow tomatoes, bananas and other produce year-round, reducing this Nordic country’s reliance in imports.

 What To Eat

-I know most Americans eschew it while they’re pregnant but the Icelanders don’t think twice about eating it when they’re expecting and looked at me funny for avoiding it.
+I know most Americans eschew it while they’re pregnant.
+But the Icelanders don’t think twice about eating it when they’re expecting and looked at me funny for avoiding it.